petlindg/chessbot/README.md

 # chessbot

-A simple trial of a chessbot in C
+A simple trial of a chessbot in